 An archaeological watching brief was undertaken by SWAT Archaeology on Land at HILDEN, RYE HILL, RYE, TN31 7NP EAST SUSSEX.
-Programme of archaeological works was monitored by Senior Archaeological Officer at East Sussex County Council.

 Monitored groundworks comprised demolition of an existing garage building and erection of two storey office.

 Initially, no archaeological cuts deposits or artefacts were revealed during the monitored groundworks.
 Following water pipe outburst the foundation trench was re-machined on following day and very faint profile probably terminus of archaeological linear feature was revealed at western side of foundation trench.
 No archaeological finds were revealed during primary and secondary inspection of the footings.